Mathias-Boulanger/SMRTlinkSingularity/README.md

 How to:

-#install singularity on your machine (or WM) and make sure you have the sudo rights
+- install singularity on your machine (or WM) and make sure you have the sudo rights
-##To build the image:
+- To build the image:

         sudo singularity build SMRTlink_v11.sif SMRTlink_v11.def

-##To use the image in an interactive shell:
+- o use the image in an interactive shell:

         singularity shell SMRTlink_v11.sif

-##To execute a specific tool:
+- To execute a specific tool:

         singularity exec SMRTlink_v11.sif bamsieve input.bam --show-zmws

 Enjoy!